Publications

 CONCLUSIONS: We developed scripts and strategies for PCPs to introduce the topic of long-term prognosis with older adults and to provide numerical prognostic information to those interested.
 Future studies will need to test the effect of these strategies in practice.

 Minami, Christina A, Ava F Bryan, Rachel A Freedman, Anna C Revette, Mara A Schonberg, Tari A King, and Elizabeth A Mittendorf.
 (2022) 2022.
-“Assessment of Oncologists’ Perspectives on Omission of Sentinel Lymph Node Biopsy in Women 70 Years and Older With Early-Stage Hormone Receptor-Positive Breast Cancer”.
+“Assessment of Oncologists’ Perspectives on Omission of Sentinel Lymph Node Biopsy in Women 70 Years and Older With Early-Stage Hormone Receptor-Positive Breast Cancer.”.
 JAMA Network Open 5 (8): e2228524. https://doi.org/10.1001/jamanetworkopen.2022.28524.

 IMPORTANCE: Randomized clinical trial data have demonstrated that omission of surgical axillary evaluation does not affect overall survival in women 70 years and older with early-stage (clinical tumor category 1 [cT1] with node-negative [N0] disease) hormone receptor (HR)-positive and erb-B2 receptor tyrosine kinase 2 (ERBB2; formerly HER2)-negative breast cancer.
 Therefore, the Choosing Wisely initiative has recommended against routine use of sentinel lymph node biopsy (SLNB) in this population; however, retrospective data have revealed that more than 80% of patients eligible for SLNB omission still undergo the procedure.
 Multidisciplinary factors involved in these patterns remain unclear.